 GRADE-SPECIFIC REQUIREMENTS

-GRADE 1
+GRADE 1 Each separate area of the ground.

-GRADE 2 Each consent area of the ground
+GRADE 2

-GRADE 3 Each separate area of the ground.
+GRADE 3

 GRADE 4

 GRADE 5

 GRADE 6 The ground or in an adjacent clubhouse.

 GRADE 7

 NEW BUILDS AND CONVERSIONS Careful consideration should be given to size and location of refreshment facilities both inside the ground and in the clubhouse for ease of access and revenue generation.